Rediscovering Baltimore City’s communities.

 We reconstruct and sell fully renovated, luxurious, energy efficient homes with a list of amenities that is awe-inspiring.
 Our homes are customized to the specifications of each new buyer and come with 10 year home warranties standard.
 Not only does Come Home Baltimore build and sell amazing homes, we also make them uncommonly easy to own.
 From day one, our Home Ownership Specialists work with you to quickly and easily get you prequalified for financing, identify and procure tax incentives and grants, and ultimately get you into the home of your dreams.

 If you would like more information on owning a home in Oliver, contact:

 If you would like more information on investing in the Come Home Baltimore Fund, contact:

 You may find more information on the Come Home Baltimore Fund and it’s programs, projects and partners on “the Veteran Partnership” page.

 Redeveloping housing and community must go hand and hand.

 The COME HOME BALTIMORE FUND utilizes the natural resources of an undervalued, underappreciated community in the transformation of urban neighborhoods.
-COME HOME BALTIMORE is the brainchild of entrepreneur/green activist and Baltimore native David Borinsky, and Earl Johnson, a Special Ops veteran recently returned from combat deployments in Afghanistan and Iraq.
+COME HOME BALTIMORE is the brainchild of entrepreneur/green activist and Baltimore native David Borinsky, and Earl Johnson.

 COME HOME BALTIMORE seeks to: